mdn/yari/copy/plus/features/offline.md

 ## Supported Features

-Some insight into what can be expected from using MDN offline
+Some insight into what can be expected from using MDN Offline

 ### Browsing Content